ljgago/advent-of-code-python-starter/README.md

 ## Generate

-You can generate all necesary files for use in the event with a simple
+You can generate all necessary files for use in the event with a simple
 command:

     $ poetry run python -m aoc.gen day01